MolBIFFM/diana/README.md

     }
 ]
 ```
 The resolution parameter of modularity optimized by module detection.
 The default setting is `1.0`, corresponding to non-parameterized modularity.
-Larger values produce smaller modules, emphasizing the expected number of edges.
+Larger values produce smaller modules, emphasizing the expected number of intra-community edges.

 ```json
 [